 - Academic Performance Concerns.
 Student academic concerns, such as performance outcomes (e.g., PPS, or failing a course, skills exam, or clinical education) that cannot be resolved through discussion with the faculty, program director, or lead faculty). - Termination.
 Students who have been terminated from a program may appeal the decision in writing within 10 business days of the termination date.
 There is no guarantee that the student will be able to return to the same cohort and may have to re-enter or re-enroll into a different cohort. - Discrimination Complaint: Complaints alleging discrimination in the on the basis of race, national origin, color, gender, disability, age, religion by students, staff, or third parties, or applicable legally protected characteristics.
-For discrimination based on sex-based offenses, please refer to the PMI Title IX Sex-Based Offense Reporting. - Other.
+For discrimination based on sex-based offenses, please refer to PMI-054: Title IX Sex-Based Reporting or PMI - 055: Title IX Sex-Based Offenses Reporting (Texas Campuses Only) - Other.
 Students may submit a complaint for any concern that does not fall within one of the defined categories (e.g., faculty and staff performance, facilities and resources, administrative services complaints).